microsoft/everyonecancode/instructions/day2/Speech/README.md

   ![](./images/light/rerunalljobs.png#gh-light-mode-only)
   ![](./images/dark/rerunalljobs.png#gh-dark-mode-only)

-Click on the frontend link displayed under the deploy step under your pipeline `https://<yourGithubHandle>.github.io/...` or open the App on your phone.
+Click on the frontend link displayed under the deploy step under your pipeline `https://<yourGithubHandle>.github.io/...` or open the app on your phone.

 Our frontend application should now have a new button with a microphone 🎙️ symbol that allows us to talk to our app in English and German and have our speech transcribed.
 Neither what you say not what is transcribed will be saved and will **not** appear on the timeline or News Feed.